 French beans are delicious tasting and very easy to grow no matter whether you have a large allotment or tiny garden.
-French beans are far easier to grow and provide support for than runner beans and although they are slightly less productive the taste is generally better and the beans stringless.
+French beans are far easier to grow and provide support for than runner beans and, although they are slightly less productive, the taste is generally better and the beans are stringless.

-In this article you will learn step by step how to grow both climbing and dwarf french beans in your own vegetable garden.
+In this article, we will tell you the secret to growing dwarf French beans in your own vegetable garden.

 Dwarf Or Climbing Beans – Pros & Cons